-Building on a strong science foundation, the course is designed to expand your knowledge of zoo animal biology and refine your research techniques in aspects of zoo animal welfare, behaviour, population management and the wider roles of the modern zoo such as visitor learning.
+Building on your Undergraduate knowledge, the course is designed to expand your knowledge of zoo animal biology and refine your research techniques in aspects of zoo animal welfare, behaviour, population management and the wider roles of the modern zoo such as visitor learning.

 In addition to traditional lectures and seminars, units are delivered using the practical resources of our Animal Management Centre, industry specific software and databases, conference attendance, guest speakers and off-site visits.
 Links are encouraged to external organisations, commercial companies and collaborative research projects.

 Units are assessed by a mix of coursework, practical assessments, exams, case studies and project work.
 Emphasis is placed on the development of critical evaluation and research skills with the use of formative assessments throughout the programme of study.

 Career pathways include zoo or conservation research, environmental education or zoo management.
 Alternatively you may choose to study a doctorate or a career in lecturing.

 Research Project and Research Methods

 The research project enables students to undertake a detailed experimental study in a chosen area to develop analytical research skills with the support of dedicated supervisors.
 The student profile is developed throughout the programme, utilising a range of advanced academic and research skills with an emphasis on the practical industry applications of research findings.
 Interpretation and critical evaluation of current research findings will enable the student to further develop links between the zoo industry and the scientific community.